23AndMe Data Breach Class Action Settlement

-A $30,000,000 class action lawsuit has been settled over a data breach at 23andMe that exposed personal information of approximately 6.9 million customers.
-The 23andMe class action settlement is not yet open to claims as of December 2024.
+The 23andMe data breach class action lawsuit was settled previously with 23andMe over an inflitration of personal information of approximately 6.9 million customers.
+The 23andMe class action settlement is not yet open to claims as of June 2025.
+It is not clear what will happen to the settlement now that 23andMe has filed for bankruptcy.

 The 23andMe data breach occurred in 2023 when hackers accessed customer data through what is known as "credential stuffing" cybersecurity attacks.
 The class action lawsuit alleged that 23andMe failed to adequately protect user data and did not properly notify affected customers, especially those with Ashkenazi Jewish and Chinese ancestry whose data was specifically targeted by malicious hackers.